Looking past commodities slump, Sweden moves a town for a mine

 “Cities have been moved before, even bigger ones, but not in a democratic way,” said Mikael Stenqvist, the lead architect at White, the firm in charge of the redesign said.
 “So the scale is big and the process is unique.”

-Bulldozers will this month start tearing down a neighborhood closest to the mine, where tremors from underground blasts can be felt in the early morning.
+Bulldozers will this month start tearing down a neighbourhood closest to the mine, where tremors from underground blasts can be felt in the early morning.

 As waste rock fills the cavities left by extracted ore after each blast, the ground shifts, causing land deformities that inch ever closer to the town as mining extends under Kiruna.

-Operating the world’s deepest underground iron ore mine that includes 400 kilometers of roads inside the mountain, LKAB also has some of the industry’s highest costs as it lifts ore from over a kilometer below the surface.
+Operating the world’s deepest underground iron ore mine that includes 400 kilometres of roads inside the mountain, LKAB also has some of the industry’s highest costs as it lifts ore from over a kilometre below the surface.

 But the high costs made LKAB, which produces 90 percent of European iron ore, one of the most disciplined producers.